 CTI is an empirically supported, time-limited case management model designed to prevent homelessness and other adverse outcomes in people with mental illness following discharge from hospitals, shelters, prisons and other institutions.
 CTI was originally developed and tested by researchers and clinicians at Columbia University and New York State Psychiatric Institute with significant support from the National Institute of Mental Health and the New York State Office of Mental Health.
 On the strength of rigorous experimental evidence supporting its effectiveness, the model has been identified as a “top-tier” social program by the Coalition for Evidence-Based Policy.
 CTI is listed in the National Registry of Evidence-Based Programs and Practices and is currently being applied and tested in the US and abroad.
-Continuing research and dissemination activities are now centered at the CTI Global Network, based at the Silberman School of Social Work at Hunter College in New York City.
+Continuing research and dissemination activities are now centered at the Center for the Advancement of Critical Time Intervention (CACTI), based at the Silberman School of Social Work at Hunter College in New York City.
 Download a four-page handout here.

 August 4, 2013

 Registration is open for the instructor-led online CTI training course that begins February 26 and meets weekly through March 26.
 Details and registration here.

 January 28, 2014

 In his first column of the new year, New York Times columnist Nicholas Kristof focused on the need to improve mental health care in the US and drew attention to several innovative and effective intervention models that ought to be expanded.
 We were gratified to see him refer to CTI among them, emphasizing the evidence of its efficacy and cost-effectiveness.
 Update: Family CTI was also cited in David Borenstein’s Fixes column as an important component of New York City’s Home to Stay program.
 This innovative approach moves homeless families who are at especially high risk of recurrent homelessness into permanent housing.
 The CTI model is used to organize intensive transitional supports provided to families to help them successfully retain housing.